-Zscaler is committed to our customers’ success, including compliance with applicable privacy laws.
-Compliance requires a partnership between Zscaler and our customers in their use of our services and products.
-The following is a brief summary of how Zscaler complies with data privacy laws in Australia and New Zealand.
-For purposes of both Australian and New Zealand data privacy laws, Zscaler acts as the processor, not collector, of its customers’ data.
+Zscaler is committed to our customers’ success, including compliance with applicable privacy laws in Australia and New Zealand.
+Compliance will require a close partnership between Zscaler and our customers in their use of our services and products.
+The following is a brief summary of how Zscaler complies with applicable data privacy laws in Australia and New Zealand.

 Australian Privacy Laws